OIDC

 App registry > Create new registry

-for OIDC - name application, select account type
+for OIDC. - Provide a name, select account type

 Only accounts in this organization directory